peteonrails/zfs-on-clear-linux/README.md

 make -s -j$(nproc)
 ```

+### Testing your build

-You can test-drive zfs without installing it.
+You can -- and SHOULD -- test-drive zfs before installing it.

+See ./scripts/zfs-tests.sh

-## Installing
+### Installing

 If you are satisfied with your build, you can now run: